thalia20/can-i-have-a-free-tshirt/README.md

 jgefroh (joseph.gefroh@gmail.com)

 ## Messages
 boka:  Thank you!
 Dr Joe Bell: Thanks :hugs:

 ## The Haiku
-Digital Ocean
+DigitalOcean
-Please give me a free tshirt
+Please give me a free T-shirt
-Thank You Very Much
+Thank you very much

 ## The Badum Tish
 I asked DigitalOcean for a free T-Shirt, but it was a total acid-wash.